 In this diverse collection of stories, you’ll find humor, bewilderment, anger, wisdom, fear, grace, pain, prophecy and hope.
 While the experiences share a bit of common ground, each individual’s perspective and process varies greatly.
 Indeed, the diversity of the black student experience at Christian college is perhaps as vast as the diversity of the black experience in America.

-And for all you problem-solvers — at the conclusion of the series, race, religion and higher education expert Julie Park will share tips and insights on what regular people (like students, faculty and staff) can do to address this issue at the institutional level.
+And for all you problem-solvers -- at the conclusion of the series, race, religion and higher education expert Julie Park shares tips and insights on what regular people (like students, faculty and staff) can do to address this issue at the institutional level.
 But solidarity first.

 THE LONG-LASTING EFFECTS OF SILENCING